-Anyone who has followed my blog or Twitter stream for some time now will know how much I love to fly Cathay Pacific.
+Anyone who follows my blog or Twitter stream will know how much I love to fly Cathay Pacific.
 It’s not just the direct flights to my hometown of Adelaide from Hong Kong that I love, it’s the entire flying experience.

-On my latest trip with them, from London to Melbourne, I was silly enough to book my flight four days before I was due to depart… during the middle of the Olympic period.l worst still I was paying with frequent flyer points, which dramatically limited my flight options.
-Thankfully Cathay had a flight out of Heathrow to Hong Kong –but only in first class.
-With no other option I booked it.
+On my latest trip with them, from London to Melbourne, I was silly enough to book my flight four days before I was due to depart… during the middle of the Olympic period.
+Worst still I was paying with frequent flyer points, which dramatically limited my flight options.
+Thankfully, Cathay had a flight out of Heathrow to Hong Kong –but there were only in first class seats available.
+With no other option, and being secretly curious about what life was like down the pointy end of the plane was like, I booked it.

 Showing my boarding card to the airhostess as I stepped onboard I was personally escorted to my seat and transported to another world where orchids hang from walls, trouser presses are housed inside personal luggage lockers and where mood lighting in my magazine pocket exists.
 Oh, and there is high ceilings – that’s right ladies and gents, there is no overhead down here!